nf-core/website/src/content/about/marketing.md

 ## Slack direct messages

-Unsolicited direct messages (DMs) are explicitly forbidden in our community.
+Unsolicited direct messages (DMs) for marketing purposes are explicitly forbidden in our community.
+Indeed, unsolicited DMs for any reason are strongly discouraged.

 For example, sending DMs to community members such as the following is _not_ ok: